 Psychodynamic Group Therapy

-Psychodynamics is a form of in-depth talk therapy.
-This group gives you an opportunity to discuss your anxieties, depressive concerns, and fears, expanding on the work you are doing in other therapy sessions.
+A form of in-depth talk therapy, psychodynamic group therapy gives you an opportunity to discuss your anxieties, depressive concerns, and fears, expanding on the work you are doing in other therapy sessions.

 You can say whatever is on your mind, or you can listen to others.
 It is a group to share feelings, give feedback, and help one another with shared issues.